guangxush/LearnEng/Dictation/README.md

 95. - J：Hello?

-   - P： Hi, Would you be interested in switching over to TMI Long Distance Service?
+   - P:  Hi, Would you be interested in switching over to TMI Long Distance Service?
    - J: Oh, gee, I can't talk right now.
 Why don't you give me your home number and I'll call you later.
    - P：Uh, well, sorry.
 We're not allowed to do that.
    - J: Oh, I guess you don't want people calling you at home?